microsoft/ignite25-PREL13-observe-manage-and-scale-agentic-ai-apps-with-microsoft-foundry/docs/core-labs/2-models/22-evaluate-models.md

 - Azure AI Foundry's built-in evaluators provide standardized quality and safety metrics for objective model comparison
 - Side-by-side evaluation reveals performance trade-offs between cost-effective and premium models for specific use cases
 - Publishing evaluation results to Azure AI Foundry portal enables team collaboration and historical comparison of model performance

+---

+!!! note "Next Step"
+    When evaluations are complete, close the notebook and proceed to customization labs.